 Plan Your Final Backdrop Size

-Planning your final size in advance is important because if you create a step and repeat for example 6 feet wide, but later on decide to print it on 5 feet, you may have to redo the entire process again to fit the number of graphics in the required area.
+Planning your final size in advance is so important because if you create a step and repeat for example 6 feet wide, but later on decide to print it on 5 feet, you may have to redo the entire process again so as to fit the number of graphics in the required area.

 For now, let’s say we want to create a step and repeat which is 6 feet wide and 5 feet high,

 - Go to FILE>>NEW

 - Select the settings as shown in the following image to set up a step and repeat for print which is 6 feet Wide and 5 feet high.

 - However, for best results ensure the color mode is so as to set to CMYK

 Upload your Graphics